zombo/atomcoin-new/doc/README_windows.txt

 Intro
 -----
-NovaCoin is a free open source project derived from PPCoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+AtomCoin is a free open source project derived from PPCoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
-Built on the foundation of Bitcoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.
+Built on the foundation of Bitcoin, inatomtions such as proof-of-stake and scrypt help further advance the field of crypto-currency.